florenceasitwas/site/_architecture/baptistery-articles.md

 ---
 layout: page
-title: Articles about the Bargello
+title: Articles about the Baptistery
 status:
 ---